CoSimGNN: Towards Large-scale Graph Similarity Computation: Introduction

-Many existing graph pooling methods can be incorporated into our framework and achieve relatively good performance.
-However, we notice that some state-of-the-art pooling mechanisms \cite{Khasahmadi2020Memory-Based} involve generating centroids for cluster assignments, which never relies on the input graphs.
-This does not make sense intuitively because the centroids for different graphs should be different.
-Thus we propose a novel pooling layer \textbf{\textsc{Adaptive Pooling}}.
-The generation process of centroids in \textsc{Adaptive Pooling} is \textbf{input-related} and still keep the property of \textbf{permutation invariance}, leading to better performance than state-of-the-art pooling techniques.
-We highlight our main contributions as follows: \begin{itemize}[leftmargin=*] \item We propose a novel framework, which first hierarchically encodes and coarsens graphs and then deploys a matching mechanism on the coarsened graph pairs, to address the challenging problem of similarity computation between large graphs. \item We propose a novel pooling operation \textsc{Adaptive Pooling}.
-The generation of centroids in this layer is based on the input graph, which leads to better performance while maintaining permutation invariance. \item We create a set of synthetic datasets and collect a set of real-world datasets with different sizes for both graph-graph classification and similarity regression tasks which provides new benchmarks to study graph similarity computation. \item We conduct extensive experiments on real-world datasets and synthetic datasets consisting of large graphs.
+To this end, we focus on similarity computation problem on relatively large-scale graphs and propose our "embedding-coarsening-matching" graph similarity computation framework \textbf{\textsc{CoSim-GNN}}, i.e., \emph{\underline{Co}}arsening-based \emph{\underline{Sim}}ilarity Computation via \emph{\underline{G}}raph \emph{\underline{N}}eural \emph{\underline{N}}etworks.
+To better use the hierarchical nature of large-scale graphs, \textsc{CoSim-GNN} first introduces graph embedding layers and pooling layers with intra-attention mechanism to encode and coarsen the graphs.
+Specially, on the one hand, the pooling layers are designed to be adaptive, where the generation process of centroids is related on input graphs.
+On the other hand, the pooling layers guarantee that the centroids of the same graph would not change when the permutation of nodes changes (permutation invariance).
+Finally, we designed a matching mechanism on the coarsened graph pair to compute similarity between graphs with inter-attention mechanism.
+We highlight our main contributions as follows: \begin{itemize}[leftmargin=*] \item We propose a novel framework, which first hierarchically encodes and coarsens graphs with adaptive pooling operation and then deploys a matching mechanism on the coarsened graph pairs, to address the challenging problem of similarity computation between large-scale graphs. \item We create a set of synthetic datasets and collect a set of real-world datasets with different sizes for both graph-graph classification and similarity regression tasks which provides new benchmarks to study graph similarity computation. \item We conduct extensive experiments on real-world datasets and synthetic datasets consisting of large graphs.
 Our framework shows significant improvement in time complexity as compared to matching models.
 It also outperforms matching models (thus far better than embedding models) on similarity regression and classification tasks. \item Our framework is able to learn from graph pairs with a relatively small number of nodes (approximate 100) and then be deployed to infer similarity between huge graphs with thousands of nodes. \end{itemize}